 We welcome your comments and suggestions.
 To contact us about Clinical and Counseling questions and topics click here.

-- TS-BTI (TOURETTE SYNDROME BEHAVIOR TRAINING INSTITUTE) - Recognizing the critical shortage of trained behavioral therapists for treating Tourette Syndrome (TS) and tic disorders, the Tourette Syndrome Association (TSA) has established the Tourette Syndrome Behavior Therapy Institute (TS-BTI).
-Developed by members of the TSA Behavioral Science Consortium, the program is designed to help increase the number and availability of therapists trained in Comprehensive Behavioral Intervention for Tics (CBIT).
+- TS-BTI (TOURETTE SYNDROME BEHAVIOR TRAINING INSTITUTE) - Recognizing the critical shortage of trained behavioral therapists for treating Tourette Syndrome (TS) and tic disorders, the Tourette Association has established the Tourette Syndrome Behavior Therapy Institute (TS-BTI).
+Developed by members of the Tourette Association Behavioral Science Consortium, the program is designed to help increase the number and availability of therapists trained in Comprehensive Behavioral Intervention for Tics (CBIT).
 TS-BTI programs will be held at regular intervals at different locations around the country.
 Participants for the TS-BTI should be health or mental health practitioners licensed to practice independently in their state.
 The program registration fee is $500.00 which includes course materials and continuing education credits.
 For more information, click here.

 - Ask the Expert and Ask the MAB - articles from our quarterly Newsletter of interest to the Clinical and Counseling community